 Page Caching is the most important thing you have to implement to make your WordPress site faster.
-It can considerably reduce your server response time.
-Luckily, there are a couple of plugins to do that.
+Along with good hosting, it helps to reduce the server response times significantly.
+Luckily, there are a couple of plugins for that.
 In this post, let us compare two such plugins – WP Super Cache vs WP Fastest Cache.

-For assessing the two plugins, I set up a site with demo content on a GoDaddy shared hosting account.
-Then I measured the performance of both the plugins using GTMetrix and compared these against the result without any caching.
+For assessing the two plugins, I set up a site with demo content on a shared hosting account purchased from GoDaddy.
+Then I measured the performance of both the plugins using GTmetrix and compared these against the result without any caching.

 These were the results before applying any type of caching.
 The total loading time was 1.7s for just a lightweight WordPress installation without any plugins.
 Not bad, but not that great either.

 Note that I hadn’t used any other plugins on the site during this test.
-Plugins in the frontend could slow down further.
+Plugins on the frontend could slow down the loading further.

 Total load time: 1.7s